 - Introductory course in Java

 The course should include introductory programming concepts and Java syntax.
 Those who have taken courses in an object-oriented computer programming language and have had the equivalent of at least one year programming experience are exempt from this requirement.
-Java courses are offered locally or online.
+Java courses are offered locally or online, including through the UGA Center for Continuing Education.

-All students are required to have a laptop computer which will be used in class as well as for assignments and projects.
+All students are required to have a laptop computer with internet connection.